Lonzo Bullie

-Lonzo Bullie (born October 24, 1947) is former American football coach.
+Lonzo Bullie (born October 24, 1947) is an American former college football coach.
 He served as the head football coach at Tuskegee University in Tuskegee, Alabama from 1981 to 1983 and Knoxville College in Knoxville, Tennessee from 1984 to 1989.

 Coaching career

 Bullie was the 12th head football coach at Tuskegee University in Tuskegee, Alabama, serving for three seasons, from 1981 to 1983.
 His record at Tuskegee was 19–13.

 Later life

 Bullie remained in the Tuskegee community and is now the principal of Tuskegee Institute Middle School in Tuskegee, Alabama.